-Read on to find out if EVs are exempt from the London Congestion Charge in 2022.
+Read on to learn if electric vehicles are exempt from the London Congestion Charge in 2023.

 The Congestion Charge was introduced in 2003 by Transport for London (TfL) in the hopes of reducing air pollution, slashing traffic and aiding London’s transition to become a net-carbon-zero city by 2030.